gaxmann/suhr/README.md

 ## License

-This project is proprietary.
+This project currently is proprietary.
 See `design/COPYRIGHT.txt` for third-party licenses and attributions.

 ---